 By doing this for four days in a row, expressive writing helps stop a cycle of mental circling that clouds the brain with confused and muffled thoughts.
 It helps caregivers cope with how they’re feeling, and it also helps them feel better both mentally and physically.
 For some, expressive writing is life-changing, because it allows people to truly understand how they’re really feeling and makes changes in their lives.

 However, Pennebaker admits that expressive writing isn’t for everyone.
-Even though venting about a painful experience in a journal relieves stress, it also has potential to create more stress if done too quickly after an event takes place.
+Even though venting about a painful experience in a journal relieves stress, it also has the potential to create more stress if done too quickly after an event takes place.
 Pennebaker doesn’t recommend that people write every day because sometimes re-living too much trauma too quickly can make things worse.
 Yet, writing for four days in a row every once in a while is beneficial.
 There are even tools to help caregivers throughout their journaling journey.

-For the caregiver struggling with writer’s block, books like You Want Me to Do What?
-Journaling for Caregivers and The Complete Caregiver Journal Workbook are an excellent choice.
+For the caregiver struggling with writer’s block, books like You Want Me to Do What?, Journaling for Caregivers, and The Complete Caregiver Journal Workbook are an excellent choice.
 Both these books include tips on expressive writing and sentence starters specifically designed for caregivers.
-In You Want Me To Do What? by B. Lynn Goodwin, prompts like “Even after more than 30 years…” and “It is possible that…” allow space for self-discovery and expression to dwell on their inner feelings.
+In, You Want Me To Do What? by B. Lynn Goodwin, prompts like “Even after more than 30 years…” and “It is possible that…” allow space for self-discovery and expression to dwell on their inner feelings.

 The privacy of a journal is great for people who don’t feel comfortable sharing with others.
 Actually, Pennebaker’s research argues that part of the success of journaling for some is no obligation to share.
 For others, however, support may be more important to deal with struggles.
 Many blogs and websites feature chat boards or pages for caregivers to write about their experiences in an open environment.
 Some of these websites are even specifically related to patients dealing with diseases like Alzheimer’s and dementia.
-If caregivers want more personal connection, some hospitals and organizations around the country offer classes and conferences on expressive writing techniques, or even writing groups where weekly or monthly, caregivers get together, write, and share.
+If caregivers want a more personal connection, some hospitals and organizations around the country offer classes and conferences on expressive writing techniques, or even writing groups where caregivers can get together, write, and share.